North East Football History

 As a football manager Greenwell won the Campionat de Catlunya six times (five times with Barcelona and once with RCD Español) and the Copa del Rey four times (three times with Barcelona and once with RCD Español).
 He also won the Campeonato de Valencia with Valencia CF and in Peru won the Peruvian premier league with Universitario.
 As manager of the Peru national side he won the Bolivarian Games in 1938 and South American Championship in 1939.

 The most successful manager from outside the region to deliver trophies to a North East club in the pre-war era was Scotsman Frank Watt (1854-1932) who won four league titles and one FA Cup as manager of Newcastle United, though he was not actually involved in picking the team.
+In fairness, Watt managed Newcastle United from 1892 right the way through to the last day of December in 1929, managing for an extraordinary 1,264 games, so he was given a decent shot at success.

-Returning to the post war era, the County Durham (Kelloe)-born Stan Seymour (1897-1978) was manager of Newcastle United for their FA Cup wins in 1951 and 1952 and as a club director overrode the decision of the then manager, Doug Livingstone in picking the team for their FA Cup win in 1955.
+Returning to the post war era, the County Durham (Kelloe)-born Stan Seymour (1897-1978) was manager of Newcastle United for their FA Cup wins in 1951 and 1952 and as a club director overrode the decision of then manager, Doug Livingstone, in picking the team for their FA Cup win in 1955.
 Seymour, who had played in Newcastle United’s 1924 FA Cup win, was the first person in English football to win the FA Cup for the same club as a manager and a player.

 Finally, we should make a mention of Jack Charlton’s extraordinary achievements as manager of the Republic of Ireland’s national side.
 Charlton took charge of the Irish side in 1986 and in 1988 they qualified for the UEFA European Championships for the first time in their history, reaching the Group Stage and finishing fifth.
 In 1990 Charlton’s success continued with Ireland qualifying for the World Cup, again for the first time in their history and what’s more they reached the quarter-finals, ensuring a ‘legendary’ status for Charlton in Irish hearts.
+At club management level Charlton of course managed both Middlesbrough and Newcastle United.

 Football is now the big spectator sport in the region but for much of the nineteenth Century it was rowing.
 There were many organised teams or schools, particularly on Tyneside.
 They competed against each other and against rowers from the Wear, Tees, Thames and Mersey.